 |Faculty||Areas of Interests|

-The governance of technological systems and uses of the environment.; The political ecology of energy.
+The historical interaction between technological change, uses of the environment, and systems of governance.; The political ecology of energy.

 History of Technology; Environmental History; Architectural History; Industrial Archeology